Hiking Bear Mountain Trail Sedona is a real treat. Yes, this hike is a bit more strenuous than other Sedona trails, but the views are extraordinary.

 You’ll have a flat hike as you approach the gate and continue on the trail.
 The path is nestled in a field of golden grass, surrounded by red rocks.

 This is about a 0.3-mile stretch of trail.
-And in roughly the next 0.3 miles, you will start that wonderful elevation gain Bear Mountain is known for.
+And in roughly the next 0.3 miles, you will start that wonderful elevation gain Bear Mountain is known for (that was sarcasm, by the way).

 Once you conquer the first hill up Bear Mountain Trail Sedona, you’ll have a gradual climb to the summit.